deptz/jira-smart-commit/README.md

 ### 3. Review: PR Description
 *Create a comprehensive Pull Request description ready for review.*

+1.  **Prerequisites** (if enabled): Complete Security Review and Test Coverage first.
-1. Run command: **`JIRA Smart Commit: Generate PR Description`**.
+2. Run command: **`JIRA Smart Commit: Generate PR Description`**.
-2. The extension analyzes all commits, file changes, and the JIRA ticket.
+3. The extension analyzes all commits, file changes, and the JIRA ticket.
-3.  **Result**: A structured PR description is generated in GitHub Copilot Chat, ready to copy-paste into GitHub/GitLab/Bitbucket.
+4.  **Result**: A structured PR description is generated in GitHub Copilot Chat, ready to copy-paste into GitHub/GitLab/Bitbucket.

 ### 4. Quality: Enforce Test Coverage
 *Ensure ≥90% test coverage on all changed code.*